 In simple words, backlinks are votes from a website to a specific page.
 They inform search engines that this linked page is a good reference for the topic.

 We can compare backlinks to expert testimonials.
-They indicate how popular & trustworthy the web page is.
+They indicate how popular and trustworthy the web page is.
 When a domain refers online users to another website, it means the destination page has great content.

 - Backlinks are top-ranking factors